14 Top-Rated Campgrounds in Minnesota

 Address: 41296 Father Hennepin Park Road, Isle, Minnesota

-In the transition zone between Minnesota prairie and the hardwood forests to the north, Glendalough State Park is also surrounded by several bodies of water.
+Glendalough State Park is in the transition zone between the Minnesota prairie and the hardwood forests to the north and is also surrounded by several bodies of water.
 The nearby Annie Battle Lake is a 335-acre non-motorized lake that is popular with canoes and kayaks.
 Campers have quick access to the water, as well as a paved bike trail that skirts the lake.

 Address: 25287 Whitetail Ln, Battle Lake, Minnesota

-There are many factors that make Whitewater State Park one of the best state parks in Minnesota.
+Many factors make Whitewater State Park one of the best state parks in Minnesota.
 Between the bluff-lined hiking trails and churning waters of the Whitewater River, what really ties everything together at Whitewater State Park are its spacious and scenic campsites.

-More than 100 campsites are available, and the most abundant and most popular sites fall within the Cedar Hill Campground.
-The reservable campsites at Cedar Hill abut the Whitewater River and provide immediate access to activities like tubing, wading, and fishing.
+More than 100 campsites are available, and the most abundant and popular sites are within the Cedar Hill Campground.
+These reservable campsites provide immediate access to activities like tubing, wading, and fishing.